otint/raffles/README.md

-# Proof raffles
+# DBS raffles

-This public repository contains all necessary data to reproduce the raffles conducted by PROOF.
+This public repository is forked from the PROOF Raffles codebase and contains all necessary data to reproduce the raffles conducted by DBS.
 All raffles are hence verifiable by anyone.

 ## Structure